Music-Bot-for-Jitsi/Jimmi/docs/QUICKSTART.md

 Use the following command to install Velociraptor from deno.land:

-`deno install -qAn vr https://deno.land/x/velociraptor@1.4.0/cli.ts`

-Use the following command to install Velociraptor from nest.land:

-`deno install -qAn vr https://x.nest.land/velociraptor@1.4.0/cli.ts`
+`deno install -qAn vr https://deno.land/x/velociraptor/cli.ts`

 If you are on Windows, make sure to make Velociraptor use a shell that can deal with `&&` (some PowerShell versions can't cope with it).
-Instructions on how to set the shell used by Velociraptor can be found [here](https://deno.land/x/velociraptor@1.0.0-beta.18#shell-scripting).
+Instructions on how to set the shell used by Velociraptor can be found [here](https://deno.land/x/velociraptor#shell-scripting).

 ## Starting the Application components